Sign up for our Preferred Customers Club

 The last step is to put the casing back together the same way you took it apart.
 Gently rock the top part of the casing on (You may need to hold the protective flap up as you’re fitting it back on) and then screw it back together.

 Voila!
 You have, hopefully, now just repaired your video tape!
-Remember, if your tape has been severely damaged, it’s best to bring the repair job to a professional videotape repair guy who has experience with all types of different media, and the best way to go about fixing them.
+Remember, if your tape is severely damaged, it’s best to bring the repair job to a professional Video Tape Repair Service which has experience with all types of different media, and knows the best way to go about fixing them.

 Great post!